harp-tech/reflex-generator/README.md

 1. Install Bonsai in your system.
 You can find the instructions [here](https://bonsai-rx.org/docs/getting-started/installation/).
 2. install DotNet >6 in your system.
 You can find the instructions [here](https://dotnet.microsoft.com/download/dotnet/6.0).
-3. Download the Nuget package `Harp.Templates` (available in Nuget soon...).
-4. Open a command-line and run `dotnet new --install Harp.Templates` to install `Harp.Templates` package that contains the template.
-(For now, you must specify the local template, by running `dotnet new --install ./local/path/to/Harp.Templates.nupkg`).
+3. Open a command-line and run `dotnet new --install Harp.Templates` to install `Harp.Templates` package that contains the template.
+(Or install it from a local package: `dotnet new --install ./local/path/to/Harp.Templates.nupkg`).
-5. Confirm the package has been installed by running `dotnet new --list`.
+4. Confirm the package has been installed by running `dotnet new --list`.
-6. To create a new project, run `dotnet new harpdevice -n <project-name>`.
+5. To create a new project, run `dotnet new harpdevice -n <project-name>`.
 We strongly advise you to follow the convention `Harp.Device` for `<project-name>`.
-7. Open the project folder in VSCode. (`cd project-name` & `code .`).
+6. Open the project folder in VSCode. (`cd project-name` & `code .`).
-8. The project template should create a file with instructions (`README.md`) to generate the Bonsai interface and Device firmware.
+7. The project template should create a file with instructions (`README.md`) to generate the Bonsai interface and Device firmware.
-9. Install the code generator: ```dotnet tool install -g dotnet-t4```
+8. Install the code generator: ```dotnet tool install -g dotnet-t4```
-10. Go into the folder `Generators` and run `dotnet build`.
+9. Go into the folder `Generators` and run `dotnet build`.
-11. Confirm that a solution has been created inside `Firmware` and `Interface` folders.
+10. Confirm that a solution has been created inside `Firmware` and `Interface` folders.
 Importantly, each time you run `build`, it will override any automatically generated code currently present in the folders.
-12. Simply replace the relevant `.yml` files necessary to generate the firmware and try to build the solution.
+11. Simply replace the relevant `.yml` files necessary to generate the firmware and try to build the solution.